gsmolinski/shinybreakpoint/README.md

 `shinybreakpoint` do not provide *new* technique for Shiny apps - it is already possible to set breakpoint using e.g. RStudio IDE, but the current solution has its own limitation.
-Breakpoint can’t be set when the code is split into multiple files (which is often the case when app is built of modules).
+Breakpoint can’t be set when the code is split into multiple files (which is often the case when the app is built of modules).
 Although `shinybreakpoint` gives the solution for that, it makes it in the radical way - the code has to be split into (at least one), separated from `server` part, function.

 ### Usage